-For almost 10 years, the elite athletes have been pushing the limits of this challenge.
-Although it may seem improbable that the world record held by Kenyan Dennis Kimetto, set at the Berlin Marathon in 2014, could be broken, the Paris Marathon record, 2h 05 min 02s, set last year by Ethiopian runner Kenenisa Bekele, could well be challenged this year.
-As for the women's record, the athletes will be hoping to break through the symbolic barrier of 2h21.
+For almost 10 years, African athletes have monopolized the top places pushing the limits of the event.
+Although it seems unlikely that the world record held by Kenyan Dennis Kimetto, set at the Berlin Marathon in 2014, could be broken, the Paris Marathon record, 2hr05 min 02s, set by Ethiopian runner Kenenisa Bekele, could well be broken this year.
+As for the women's record, athletes will be hoping to break through the symbolic barrier of 2hr21.

 Voir la carte